mattppal/mattppal.github.io/_pages/writing.md

 permalink: /writing/
 ---

 Outside of work, I enjoy exploring technical projects.
 Often, I find the best motivator is to work with other passionate individuals on ideas that have real-world applications.

-Here's a sample of my freelance/fun writing:
+Here's a sample of my freelance/fun writing.

-## Present
+### Present

 I'm currently collaborating with [Hex](https://hex.tech/) to share a look at the AllTrails analytics process and give insight into the usefulness of their product.

-## Past
+### Past

 I've worked with the team at [Zuar](https://www.zuar.com/) to publish a number of SEO-focused articles: